phantomstacks/sopsctl/README.md

-# Sopsctl
-> **Important!**
-> This project is currently in early development.
-The API and features may change significantly before a stable release.
-Use at your own risk.

-**Secure Configuration Management for Kubernetes with SOPS and Age Encryption**
+**Secure Secret Management for SOPS encrypted secrets in FluxCD GitOps repositories**

 Sopsctl is a command-line tool that streamlines the management of encrypted Kubernetes secrets in GitOps workflows.
 It enables developers and DevOps engineers to securely create, edit, and manage secrets in a way that fits naturally into Git-based workflows when using Flux with Sops encrypted secrets stored in git repositories.